msaebi1993/academic-kickstart/content/publication/SF-HON/index.md

 publication: ""
 publication_short: ""

-abstract: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellus ac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
-Sed ac faucibus dolor, scelerisque sollicitudin nisi.
-Cras purus urna, suscipit quis sapien eu, pulvinar tempor diam.
-Quisque risus orci, mollis id ante sit amet, gravida egestas nisl.
-Sed ac tempus magna.
-Proin in dui enim.
-Donec condimentum, sem id dapibus fringilla, tellus enim condimentum arcu, nec volutpat est felis vel metus.
-Vestibulum sit amet erat at nulla eleifend gravida.
+abstract: A major branch of anomaly detection methods relies on dynamic networks; raw sequence data is first converted to a series of networks, then critical change points are identified in the evolving network structure.
+However, existing approaches use first-order networks (FONs) to represent the underlying raw data, which may lose important higher-order sequence patterns, making higher-order anomalies undetectable in subsequent analysis.
+We present a novel higher-order anomaly detection method that is both parameter-free and scalable, building on an improved higher-order network (HON) construction algorithm.
+We show the proposed higher-order anomaly detection algorithm is effective in discovering variable orders of anomalies.
+Our data includes a synthetic 11 billion web clickstreams and a real-world taxi trajectory data.

 # Summary.
 An optional shortened abstract.
-summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellus ac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
+#summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit. #Duis posuere tellus ac convallis placerat.
+Proin tincidunt magna #sed ex sollicitudin condimentum.

 tags:
 - Source Themes